There are many sources of graduate student financial assistance available through the University and the Earth and Planetary Sciences department.

 Tuition and Fees

 Fee Remission.
 Fee remission is the process by which the university and the graduate program pays a student’s tuition and fees.
-It is a benefit of employment.
-GSRs get full fee remission, and ASEs (TAs, Readers, and AIs) get partial fee remission, as determined by the union.
+It is a benefit of employment at 25% or greater.
+GSRs and ASEs (TAs, Readers, and AIs) get full fee remission, as determined by the union.

 There are some fees not covered by fee remission or the Earth and Planetary Sciences Graduate Program.
 Some of these may come out of your paycheck automatically and some may require action on your behalf to ensure they are paid.

-- International students are responsible for a one-time fee of $159.
+- International students are responsible for a fee of $126/quarter.

 - All new students must pay a one-time Document Fee in Winter Quarter of $150.